sdclarke/buildbox-common/README.rst

 used by BuildBox, as well as code to connect to and interact with Content-Addressable Storage servers.

+It also contains a metrics library ``buildboxcommonmetrics``, the details of which can be found in it's own dedicated `README <buildbox-common/buildboxcommonmetrics/README.md>`_.

 Writing tests for dependent projects
 ------------------------------------